OutSystems/docs-odc/src/eap/building-apps/logic/best-practices-logic.md

 ## Avoid multiple server calls in a client action flow { #multiple-server-calls }

-Multiple server aggregates or server action requests inside client actions can lead to performance issues.
+Multiple server calls inside client actions can lead to performance issues.
 Each call results in a separate server request, leading to numerous round trips between the client and server, which can increase latency.

 The following is an example of a client action flow with several sequenced server calls, which is not a good practice: